-STUDENT WELL-BEING AND INTERIM MEASURES
+STUDENT WELL-BEING AND SUPPORTIVE MEASURES

 When in receipt of a reported violation of this policy, and throughout all processes related to such reports, the College remains mindful of student well-being.
-Upon receipt of a report, the College will provide reasonable and appropriate interim measures designed to eliminate any alleged hostile environment and protect the parties involved.
+Upon receipt of a report, the College will provide reasonable and appropriate measures designed to support the parties involved and eliminate any alleged hostile environment.
+Measures are intended to be non-disciplinary, non-punitive individualized services and will be offered as appropriate, as reasonably available, and without fee or charge to the Complainant and/or the Respondent.
 The College will make reasonable efforts to communicate with the parties to ensure that all safety, emotional, and physical well-being concerns are being addressed.